awie3di/docs/articles/quickstart/backend/aspnet-core-webapi/v2/01-authorization.md

 In your application, register the authentication services:

 1. Make a call to the `AddAuthentication` method.
-2. Configure the JWT Bearer tokens as the default authentication scheme and defaut challenge scheme.
+2. Configure the JWT Bearer tokens as the default authentication scheme and default challenge scheme.
 3. Make a call to the `AddJwtBearerAuthentication` method to register the JWT Bearer authentication scheme.
-4. Configure your Auth0 domain as the authority and your Auth0 API identifier as the audience:
+4. Configure your Auth0 domain as the authority, and your Auth0 API identifier as the audience:

 ```csharp
 // Startup.cs